 She is passionate about community.

-Mayor Gail was first elected as a Councillor for Sailors Bay Ward in 2009, became Deputy Mayor in 2013, and was elected Mayor of Willoughby City Council in 2014 and was re-elected with 69% of the primary vote in September 2016.
+Mayor Gail was first elected as a Councillor for Sailors Bay Ward in 2009, became Deputy Mayor in 2013, was elected Mayor of Willoughby City Council in 2014 and was re-elected with 69% of the primary vote in September 2016.
 She is Willoughby’s second popularly elected mayor and the 50th Mayor in the City’s 154 year history.

 Since taking office as Mayor, Gail has sought to promote Chatswood as an economic and cultural hub.
 As a result of her leadership, the exciting Vivid Light Festival has been a part of the Chatswood calendar since 2015, bringing many first time visitors to the area.
 Mayor Gail has also been pleased to support a number of initiatives enhancing Chatswood’s reputation as a genuine food destination; been excited to have led discussions that have resulted in Council acquiring the Artarmon Bowling Club site for the long term benefit of the Willoughby community; and been committed to working with Federal and State Government to facilitate a long term plan for the Gore Hill precinct.

 Mayor Gail does not shy away from the tough decisions.
-Over the past two years Gail has been actively involved in the restructuring of Willoughby Council, under a new General Manager, to ensure efficient value for money services for Willoughby rate-payers.
+Since being elected Gail has been actively involved in the restructuring of Willoughby Council, under a new General Manager, to ensure efficient value for money services for Willoughby rate-payers.
 She also supported, following extensive community consultation, an infrastructure levy introduced to ensure the long term serviceability of essential infrastructure like road, parks and storm water.
 Critically, Mayor Gail and Council also took a measured approach to the State Government’s Fit for the Future initiative, ensuring Council and residents interests were protected without significant legal costs.
 This approach, and Council’s strong financial condition and first class regional facilities including The Concourse, means that Willoughby Council is well positioned for the future.